rusets/ridebot-infra/README.md

 ---

-## 🧾 License
+## License

-Released under the **MIT License** — feel free to use, fork, and learn from it.
+Released under the MIT License.
-© Ruslan Dashkin (🚀Ruslan AWS)
+See the LICENSE file for full details.

-Branding name “🚀Ruslan AWS” and related visuals are protected; commercial reuse or rebranding without permission is prohibited.
+Branding name “🚀 Ruslan AWS” and related visuals may not be reused or rebranded without permission.